Saxopwned/godot_gameplay_attributes/README.md

 ## Attributes constraints

+Some attributes
+(like health,
+mana,
+stamina,
+etc.)
-Some attributes (like health, mana, stamina etc) could potentially have constraints, like a maximum value, a minimum value, or a value that can be calculated based on other attributes.
+could potentially have constraints, like a maximum value, a minimum value, or a value that can be calculated based on other attributes.

 To achieve this is quite straightforward.
 You have to create a script that inherits from `Attribute` base class as your main attribute, one for the minimum value, one for the maximum value, and one for the derived value.

 Example:

-#### Definining the minimum and maximum constraints
+#### Defining the minimum and maximum constraints

 The minimum health attribute should look similar to this: